 Rosewood Porcelain Garlic has a large bulb with white skin and 3 to 4 large, fat cloves per bulb.
 Bulbs are pink-blushed and easy-to-peel.
 Rosewood is one of the hottest garlic varieties available.
-Raw, Rosewood will spread garlic fire in your mouth.
+Eaten raw, Rosewood will spread garlic fire in your mouth.
 Cooking disarms this flavorful garlic and reveals a warm, spicy flavor.

 Rosewood was introduced to North America in 1984 and came here via the Moldavian Institute for Vegetable Research in Tirasopol, Moldova, which is not far from Ukraine.
 The plant has lush green leaves and can grow fertile flowers and seed.